2018 FOUR WAY BOOKS LEVIS PRIZE IN POETRY

 Each manuscript is delivered to our readers as a blind submission.
 That is, it is stripped of identifying material, whether it is submitted online or by paper.
 Only the manuscript, inclusive of any text notes, is sent to the readers and, if chosen as a finalist, to the judge.
 We do not give a list of submitters or titles to the judge.

-Please do not submit to this contest if you are close enough to Carl Phillips that his integrity, your integrity, and the integrity of Four Way Books would be called into question should you be selected as the winner.
+Please do not submit to this contest if you are close enough to Dorianne Laux that her integrity, your integrity, and the integrity of Four Way Books would be called into question should you be selected as the winner.
 You may query us if you have questions regarding this matter.
-Please query by email to email@example.com.
+Please query by email to firstname.lastname@example.org.

 Our preliminary readers for the contest are selected by the director of the press and are published poets, experienced editors, and/or poets who have received a graduate degree in creative writing or literature.
 Each manuscript is read by at least two readers.
 We regularly rotate our readers.
 We do not employ students to read manuscripts.